AnuragAnalog/Try-every-ML-algorithm/README.md

 This web interface provides you a convinent way of switching between algorithms are seeing there results.

+With this now, you can apply machine learning models without writing a Single Piece of code.

 ## Required Modules

 * Pandas